dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 a leader must collect either 2F+1 `view(r)` _votes_ for the leader proposal, hence commit it; or 2F+1 `view(-r)` _expirations_, which is impossible as argued above.

 Fin is modeled after PBFT while removing the complexity of PBFT's view-change, thus supporting regular leader rotation.
-Simplifying PBFT leveraging DAG Trans is achieved in two ways.
+Simplifying PBFT leveraging DAG-T is achieved in two ways.
 Recall that PBFT works in two-phases.
 The first phase protects against leader equivocation.
-Building over DAG Trans, non-equivocation is already guaranteed at the transport level, hence Fin foregoes the first phase.
+Building over DAG-T, non-equivocation is already guaranteed at the transport level, hence Fin foregoes the first phase.
 The second phase of PBFT guards commits by parties locking their votes and transferring them to the next view.
 View-change is the most subtle ingredient of PBFT; in particular, a new leader proposal must carry a proof of safety composed of 2F+1